prasathmani/tinyfilemanager/README-docker.md

 The original work of tinyfilemanager is from this [site](https://tinyfilemanager.github.io/)

 There are two versions of the images:
-- 2.4.4-root - With the chown capability
+- 2.4.6.1 - php is run with root user giving acess to privileged operations
-- 2.4.4-user - php is run under a non-privileged user
+- 2.4.6.1-user - php is run under a non-privileged user

 ## Options
 - ADMIN_USER - (optional) The username of the admin user